Valdosta, Georgia: Public schools

 The Lowndes County School District serves communities of Lowndes County outside of the Valdosta city limits.
+The Lowndes County School District, which has its administration building located in the city limits, has seven elementary schools, three middle schools, and one high school (Lowndes High School in the Valdosta city limits).
+The District has a total of 10,728 students and nearly 600 teachers and staff.

-Scintilla Charter Academy is a free public school of choice open to any student who resides in Lowndes county or the city of Valdosta.
-SCA holds grades kindergarten to grade Seven.
+Scintilla Charter Academy is a free public school of choice open to any student who resides in Lowndes County or the city of Valdosta.
+SCA holds grades kindergarten to ninth grade.

 Private schools

-Valwood School is an independent college preparatory school north of Valdosta enrolling students in Pre-Kindergarten through twelfth grade.
-Several Christian schools offering grades K-12 also operate in and near Valdosta, including Crossroads Baptist School, Georgia Christian School, Lighthouse Christian School, Open Bible Christian School, Highland Christian Academy, St. John Catholic School, and Victory Christian School.
+Valwood School is an independent college preparatory school north of Valdosta enrolling students in pre-kindergarten through twelfth grade.
+Several Christian schools offering grades K–12 also operate in and near Valdosta, including Crossroads Baptist School, Georgia Christian School, Lighthouse Christian School, Open Bible Christian School, Highland Christian Academy, St. John Catholic School, and Victory Christian School.

 Higher education

 Valdosta is the home of Valdosta State University (VSU), founded in 1906 as South Georgia State Normal College for Women.
 It became part of the University System of Georgia in 1950 as Valdosta State College.
 It achieved university status and became VSU in 1993 and is one of two regional universities in Georgia.

 An extension of Georgia Military College is in the city limits, and Wiregrass Georgia Technical College is located a mile outside of the city limits off Interstate 75.

 Also located in Valdosta is Embry-Riddle Aeronautical University-Worldwide: Moody Campus.